All Episodes

 If you missed it, I'm not going to tell you because it's still a trade secret.

-But basically, he's an agency, he's an advertising agent.
+But basically, he's an agency.

-And I appreciate that because that if that doesn't happen, folks, all the rest of this really is academic.
+And I appreciate that because that, if that doesn't happen, folks, all the rest of this really is academic.

 So thanks for the call.